-January 1 Recommended Early Admissions Application Deadline for International Applicants for Fall 2021 January 4-15 MALTS Program Courses January 5 January Intensive Registration and Payment Deadline Last day to register in and pay for January Intensive courses without incurring a late fee.
+December 31 Recommended Early Admissions Application Deadline for International Applicants for Fall 2023 January 9-20 MALTS Program Courses January 6 January Intensive Registration and Payment Deadline Last day to register in and pay for January Intensive courses without incurring a late fee.
 Fees are due in full at the time of registration for any January Intensive course registrations made on or after this date.
 Click here for Refund Schedule for January Intensive courses.
-January 5-9 January Intensive Courses January 5-7 New Student Orientation (for all newly admitted students) January 8 January-April Courses Registration and Payment Deadline Last day to register in and pay for Winter courses without incurring a late fee.
+January 9-13 January Intensive Courses January 10-12 New Student Orientation (for all newly admitted students) January 13 January-April Courses Registration and Payment Deadline Last day to register in and pay for Winter courses without incurring a late fee.
 Fees for courses registered in, on or after this date, are due in full at the time of registration.
-January 11 January-April classes begin January 15 Online Financial Aid Application opens for following academic year January 22 Course Change & 100% Tuition Refund Deadline Last day to add a course, change courses, or increase credit hours in courses; and last day to receive 100% tuition refund for reducing credit load.
-Registration Deadline for a Guided Study , Field Immersion Course , Comprehensive Exam/Paper , Integrative Exam , or Major

-Paper for Winter Term

-February 1 Thesis Submission Deadline for Graduating Students (for grading)

-Graduation Application Deadline

-February 1 Recommended Admissions Application Deadline for all applicants for Fall 2021

-February 5 75% Tuition Refund Deadline
+January 16 Online Financial Aid Application opens for following academic year January 16 January-April classes begin January 27 Course Change & 100% Tuition Refund Deadline Last day to add a course, change courses, or increase credit hours in courses; and last day to receive 100% tuition refund for reducing credit load.
+Registration Deadline for a Guided Study , Field Immersion Course , Comprehensive Exam/Paper , Integrative Exam, or Major Paper for Winter Term January 30 Thesis Submission Deadline for Graduating Students (for grading) Graduation Application Deadline January 31 Recommended Admissions Application Deadline for all applicants for Fall 2022 February 10 75% Tuition Refund Deadline

-February 15-19 Reading Week
+February 13-17 Reading Week

-February 15 Family Day: College CLOSED
+February 20 Family Day: College CLOSED

-February 17 Registration for Summer 2021 courses opens at noon
+February 15 Registration for upcoming Summer courses opens at noon

-February 19 Course Drop Deadline Last day to drop a course, change a course from credit to audit, or reduce the number of credit hours in a variable credit course (no refunds).
+February 24 Course Drop Deadline Last day to drop a course, change a course from credit to audit, or reduce the number of credit hours in a variable credit course (no refunds).

-March 22-26 Reading Week
+March 20-24 Reading Week

-April 1 IPIAT Presentation for Graduating Students
+March 31 IPIAT Presentation for Graduating Students

+April 3-6 Comprehensive Exam Week

-April 2 Good Friday: College CLOSED
+April 7 Good Friday: College CLOSED

-April 5 Easter Monday: College CLOSED
+April 10 Easter Monday: College CLOSED

-April 5-9 Comprehensive Exam Week

-April 16 Last day of classes Last day for graduating students to settle financial accounts.
+April 21 Last day of classes Last day for graduating students to settle financial accounts.

-Registration Deadline for a Thesis , IPIAT , or Integrative Project for Winter Term
+Registration Deadline for a Thesis, IPIAT, or Integrative Project for Winter Term

-April 19-21 Final Exams
+April 24-26 Final Exams

-April 23 Extension Application Deadline for Winter Term courses
+April 28 Extension Application Deadline for Winter Term courses

-April 26 IPIAT Submission for Graduating Students (all materials to be submitted)
+May 1 IPIAT Submission for Graduating Students (all materials to be submitted)

 Thesis Submission Deadline for Graduating Students (bound copies to Reception)

-April 27 Graduating Students' Retreat
+May 2 Leaving Regent Retreat

-May 3 Convocation
+May 8 Convocation

-SUMMER PROGRAMS 2021
+SUMMER PROGRAMS 2023

-Registration opens February 17
+Registration opens February 15